Billpack68/startup/README.md

     actor Joshua
     actor Website
     You->>Website: Adds a link
-    Website-->Joshua: Adds a link
-    Joshua->>Website: Votes for the link
+    Website-->>Joshua: Adds a link to the list Joshua->>Website: Votes for the link
-    Website-->You: Adds a vote to that link
+    Website-->>You: Adds a vote to that link
 ```

 ### Key features